anonployed/.github/profile/README.md

 ## Introduction

 Airstack is developing a Protocol and DAPP for browsing, discovering, and consuming on-chain data across projects and across blockchains.
-Our motivation for creating Airstack is to enable common ways to organize blockchain data and make it universally consumable, ushering in a new cohort of data aware apps and tools.
+Our motivation for creating Airstack is to enable common ways to organize blockchain data and make it universally consumable, ushering in a new cohort of data aware apps and services.

 To do so, Airstack is helping standardize blockchain data, aggregating it, mapping relationships, and providing protocols and APIs to access it.